-He called for an end to the use of the words "black" and "white."
+He called for an end to the words "black" and "white."
 "I am going to stop calling you a white man and I'm going to ask you to stop calling me a black man.
 I don't want a black history month.
 You're going to relegate my history to a month?"

 Black History Month, held every February, was established in 1976 as part of the U.S. bicentennial celebrations.
 It has its origins in Negro History Week, which began in 1926.
 The founder of the week of celebrations, historian Carter G. Woodson, said he hoped it would end when Black history became fundamental to American history.